zack-bitcoin/amoveo-docs/use-cases-and-ideas/dominant_assurance_contract.md

 If every company agree to pay their portion, then we attempt to build it.
 If the public good gets built, then the builder gets the money that the companies had provided.
 If the public good is not built, then every investor gets a refund, plus some extra money from the builder for having wasted their time.

 If even one company refuses to pay their portion, then we do not build it.
+Every company on the list gets a refund of the money they had locked in the contract, as well as some extra money from the builder for having wasted their time.

 Why cancel it if someone doesn't agree to pay?
 ========================